-Risk-weighted Assets are assets calculated by applying a regulatory risk-weight factor to on and off-balance sheet exposure as stipulated by OSFI, based on the guidelines developed by the Bank for International Settlement (BIS).
-The risk-weight factors for the Bank conform to OSFI requirements and enable banks to convert on and off-balance sheet exposures on a comparable risk level.
+Risk-weighted Assets are assets calculated by applying a regulatory risk-weight factor to on and off-balance sheet exposure.
+The Bank uses standardized risk-weight factors as stipulated by OSFI, based on the guidelines developed by the Bank for International Settlement (BIS).